 How Important is Barcode Quality?

-While it doesn’t attribute a specific source and it doesn’t blame barcodes on driver delays, if the cause of the delay was a non-working barcode, how long do you think it would take to get resolved if you were a UPS driver out on deliveries?
+If the cause of the delay was a non-working barcode, how long do you think it would take to get resolved if you were a UPS driver out on deliveries?
 Most barcode problems take a lot longer than 5 minutes to solve, and $105 Million is a lot of money.

 While we’re talking about UPS, here’s another insight into how important time management is for them—and how much we can infer about the importance of barcodes.